KeithSloan/OpenStudioWorkBench/README.md

 Due to an error by the developer in the original choice of tab name installation via the Addon Manager and using the standard manual installation results in the workbench being installed in different locations.
-If you have an installed version that is less than 0.2 then you need to unstall and then re install the workbench once the change in tab name has been merged into the main FreeCAD.
+If you have an installed version that is less than 0.2 then you need to uninstall and then re install the workbench once the change in tab name has been merged into the main FreeCAD.

 ## Installation